 I have found that the best way to unclog pores for rosacea-prone complexions is with the Clarisonic Sonic Brush System and Retinol.

-We work gingerly, but deliberately with the complexion and the Clarisonic.
+We work gingerly, but deliberately with the complexion and the Clarisonic or other sonic skin cleansing brush.
 We start with once daily use.
 The sonic brush oscillation helps to deliver cleanser deep into the pores to help remove pore clogging oil and debris.
 We use a brush head designed for sensitive skin.

 This well-loved sonic skin-cleansing system usually can be used by most rosacea patients at least on the nose and chin (where clogged pores are the worst).
 It also helps the other treatment products, including the Calming Zinc and the Green Tea Cream to penetrate skin better.
 However, it is important to note that there is no guarantee that the rosacea-prone areas of the cheeks or forehead will react well to sonic cleansing.